A delicious, traditional British Christmas dessert that's rich, aromatic and boozy!

 Combine the flour and mixed spice, and fold it into the butter mixture with the breadcrumbs.
 Add the dried fruits directly from the bowl they were soaked in, including any residual liquid.
 Add the apple cubes and breadcrumbs.
 Stir to combine.

 Fill the greased pudding bowl with the mixture and gently press it down.
 Place a circle of parchment paper directly on the mixture.
 Take a large sheet of foil and fold a pleat down the middle by overlapping 2 inches or so, and then cover the bowl with the foil.
 Tie a piece of string around the bowl to hold the foil in place.
-To make a handle, tie another doubled piece of sting to the string around the bowl.
+To make a handle, tie another doubled piece of string to the string around the bowl.
 This will make it much easier to remove the bowl from the pan.

 To steam the pudding, place the bowl in a large pot with a steamer insert.
 Add enough water to come up to the top of the steamer insert.
 Cover the pot with with a lid and steam for 7 hours.
 Check the water level every hour, and top it up as necessary.